Thinking about volunteering in Bath & North East Somerset? Join our team and change the lives of thousands of vulnerable people every year

 You would:

-We have partnerships with other social service providers, meaning you might help clients in these organisations to Macmillan, BathMind, Dorothy House and MS Society.
+We have partnerships with other social service providers, meaning you might help clients in these organisations to Macmillan, BathMind and Dorothy House.